 His most recent film projects include the dramedy, "The Good House," and the thriller "The Seville Communion."
 One of Guilfoyle's most recent roles came in the thriller "The Man from Rome," in which he starred alongside Richard Armitage and Paul Freeman.

 Elisabeth Harnois – Then

-Morgan Brody, played by Elisabeth Harnois, stepped onto the show in season eleven but became a cast regular in season twelve.
+Morgan Brody, played by Elisabeth Harnois, stepped onto the show in season eleven.
+But as soon as season twelve was around the corner, she was one of the main roles.
 Brody came to the Las Vegas CSI unit from the Los Angeles Police Department, and despite having a relatively simple backstory, she did have a connection to Catherine Willows in her past.

 Five years before Harnois worked on "CSI," she had an appearance on an episode of "CSI: Miami" as a separate character.
 After joining the cast, Harnois continued in the role of Brody to the end of the show and in the series finale.